sumin-Ma/GALAMOST/docs/_build/html/_sources/constraint-remove_momentum.rst.txt

 .. py:class:: ZeroMomentum(all_info)

-   initializes an object of removing the momentum of center mass of all particles.
+   The constructor of an object of removing the momentum of center mass of all particles.

    :param AllInfo all_info: The system information.